Evolution of olfaction: Presence of turbinates

 The skull of Brasilitherium provides useful information when discerning the emergence of a true nose in mammals.
-Brasilitherium was not a mammal but indeed a synapsida tetrapod that served as a close predecessor to the first mammaliaforms.
+Brasilitherium was not a mammal but indeed a synapsid tetrapod that served as a close predecessor to the first mammaliaforms.
 The emergence of turbinates can be recognized through the observation of this 227 million year old protomammal.

 The nasal concha, or turbinates, is composed of little bones and soft tissue that provide structure to the nose and aid in the perception of smell.
 Paleontological work on other protomammals has identified specialized ridges lined between the orbital fissures, superior to the maxillary plate.
 Research has yet to define a correlation between these ridges and the evidence of turbinates, mostly based on the assumption that they were probably cartilaginous and difficult to preserve.
 The lack of intact skulls in these early mammals also serves as an impediment to study.
 The skull of Brasilitherium held more promising results, as it contained a secondary palate separating the nose from the mouth, thereby enhancing skeletal durability and preservation of the turbinate structure.
 Researchers identified small shards of bone inside the skull's nasal cavity that were assumed to be parts of the turbinates.
 It was inferred that these structures found in Brasilitherium performed the same roles in modern mammals; specifically, the anterior overlying tissue warmed incoming odorants and the posterior portion was responsible for picking up scent.
 The complex latter section of the nasal structure suggests that Brasilitherium had a well-developed sense of smell.
 The same studies also found a hollow across the secondary plate, implicating the presence of the Jacobson's organ.
 These observations suggest that this organism possessed features that connect both its tetrapod ancestors and later mammalians.
 Particularly, the Brasilitherium nose had transitional features that help elucidate the emergence of protruding mammalian noses.